 How we look, commonly referred to as our “beauty,” is central to how we view ourselves.
 Although being “attractive” is important for both males and females, for girls, beauty is also tied up with weight and body shape.
 Unfortunately, during junior high or middle school (and sometimes even earlier), the female body undergoes many changes, as do their emotions.

-Dissatisfaction and sadness about one’s body often becomes a major focus of a young girl’s life.
+Dissatisfaction and sadness about one’s body often become a major focus of a young girl’s life.
 This may come at a time when their coping skills may not be fully developed.
-Add to this the pressures of becoming a teen, the need for peer acceptance, additional educational pressures, and a changing family life, the possibility of developing an eating disorder becomes fairly high.
+Add to this the pressures of becoming a teen, the need for peer acceptance, additional educational pressures, and changing family life, the possibility of developing an eating disorder becomes fairly high.

 Magazines, television shows, movies, and even family values add more stress to the belief that, as a girl, her main value as a person is based upon being skinnier, not having hips, or having a smaller waist.
 As a

 parent, it is important to read teen magazines, watch the shows your kids watch on TV and listen to not only what they say about food, dieting, and their bodies, but what you say as well.
 Even better, listen to how other moms talk about their bodies and what they say about their children’s bodies.

 We help grow healthy kids, families and communities to create healthier generations!Learn More